Access and use our libraries safely with your mobility scooter

 If you plan to use a mobility scooter inside a library you must use a smaller folding scooter or compact pavement scooter (Class 2).
 It will be easier for you to move around in the library and safer for all customers using the building.

 Please note: this guidance does not apply to the use of powered wheelchairs (also known as power chairs), which are able to be used in our libraries.

-We recognise that not allowing larger scooters in the library could potentially disadvantage some customers.
-Library @ the Lightbox therefore has a small electric scooter and two folding wheelchairs available which you can transfer into for use in the building if you have a larger scooter.
+We recognise that not allowing larger scooters in the library could disadvantage some customers.
+Library @ the Lightbox has a small electric scooter and two folding wheelchairs available.
+You can transfer into for use in the building if you have a larger scooter.

 You should be aware that in the event of a fire the lifts cannot be used.
 You will either have to leave the upper floors via the stairs or wait for assistance in the disabled refuge areas.

-If you're using a smaller mobility scooter or power chair inside one of our libraries, please do not go faster than 3mph as people tend to walk slower in buildings.
+If you're using a smaller mobility scooter or power chair in libraries, please don't go faster than 3mph as people walk slower in buildings.

 If you use a Class 3 scooter and would not be able to use a smaller wheelchair or smaller electric scooter, please contact us.
 We're happy to discuss your access needs with you and how we can help you to access our library services.